WHAT DO I EAT WITH DIABETES?

 Individual Dietary Advice Specific for you

-Whether diabetes is new to you, or you’ve had it for some time, at Deconstructing Diabetes, we provide more than just numbers, measurements, and jargon.
-We provide you with guidance to improve your intake, with the flexibility to fit into your lifestyle.
+Whether diabetes is new to you, or you’ve had it for some time, you want more than just numbers, measurements, and jargon.
+You want guidance to improve your intake, with the flexibility to fit into your lifestyle.

 Some clients require a structured meal plan, including weighing and measuring foods.
 Some people just need a simple adjustment to some aspects of their eating.